Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

 actionarray = actionarray.astype(int)
 ```

 Next we initialize a bunch of variables that we will need for the simulation loop.
-Most notably we need to keep track if we want to use the last step to update _actionarray_, based on whether the simulation was just reset and we need an index array _index_ to access _actionarray_.
+Most notably, we need to keep track if we want to use the last step to update _actionarray_, based on whether the simulation was just reset and we need an index array _index_ to access _actionarray_.
 ```
 lastindex = np.zeros(4)
 uselast = False